rphair/frankenwallet/docs/install/packages.md

 ```

 {: .note }
-> If you are fond of any other Linux command line editor (another popular choice = [`nano`](https://en.wikipedia.org/wiki/GNU_nano)) then put its package name here in place of, or in addition to, `vim` (for popular choices, generally the package name is the same as the command name).
+> If you are fond of any other Linux command line editor (another popular choice = [`nano`](https://en.wikipedia.org/wiki/GNU_nano)) then put its package name here in place of, or in addition to, `vim`.
+For popular choices, generally the package name is the same as the command name.

 ➤ Now you can **disconnect again from the Internet**, and leave it unconnected indefinitely… until if and when you need to download any CLI software or install network dependent applications for a "cool" environment.